THUBear-wjy/LogGrep/README.md

 ## Other requirements
-Python version >= 3.6.8, use ``pip3 install --upgrade requests`` to install non-listed requirement
+Python version >= 3.6.8, use ``pip3 install --upgrade requests`` to install non-listed requirement use ``yum groupinstall 'Development Tools`` to install other requirements.

 # Compilation and quick test
 ## Compilation